Data separation involves the policies and practices related to isolating data and workloads within a cloud. Data...

 Implement a data separation strategy

 For organizations, the key to optimize data separation is to exercise more control over the physical placement of workloads and data.
-And depending on the needs of the business, there are several strategies enterprises can implement.
+However, there are three essential elements needed to implement data separation successfully.

 Overlooked or incorrect configuration settings could leave a workload or data exposed, and potentially leave the business vulnerable to compliance violations.
 To avoid this issue, get familiar with the many different configuration options and best practices for your cloud provider's services.
 Proper configurations can be streamlined through cloud services -- such as AWS CloudFormation -- that automatically provision and secure cloud resources across regions and accounts using templates or policies.